Cerebral Palsy Causes

 Cerebral palsy causes vary, depending on the type of disorder the child has.
 Knowing what may have caused your child’s cerebral palsy can help you understand the disorder better, as well as help your child manage any associated conditions.

 Congenital Cerebral Palsy

-- Maternal infections, such as rubella, chicken pox, urinary tract infections, and cytomegalovirus (CMV).
+- Maternal infections, such as rubella, chicken pox and other infections.

 - Carrying twins or multiples

 - Incompatible blood types (can lead to Rh factor diseases)

 - Medical negligence and mistakes (See below for more information)

 Acquired cerebral palsy is defined as the disorder developing at least 28 or more days after the baby is born.
 This form of cerebral palsy accounts for around 20% of all people who have the disorder.